friction2d/friction2d.github.io/documentation/tips.md

 ![Timeline navigation](/assets/documentation/usage/usage_18.png)

-Objects can just have 1 visibility range so if you select "Split" then a new object will be created
+Objects can just have 1 visibility range so if you want to have more ranges you will need to `Split` it by using the secondary button contextual menu, select  `Split` and then a new object will be created.

 ## Graph Editor